Bullying Prevention and Management

 - Forms/Record Keeping

-To affirm the University’s commitment to providing and maintaining a healthy and safe environment free from bullying and/or violence and/or threats of violence.
+To affirm the University’s commitment to providing and maintaining a healthy and safe environment free from bullying and/or violence and/or threats of violence and/or restrictions to academic freedoms or freedom of speech.

-This procedure ensures that appropriate processes are in place to effectively manage allegations of bullying and/or violence and/or threats of violence.
+This procedure ensures that appropriate processes are in place to effectively manage allegations of bullying and/or violence and/or threats of violence and/or restrictions to academic freedoms or freedom of speech.

 - This procedure applies to all Workers, as defined by the Fair Work Act 2009, and other members of the University engaged in activities reasonably connected to their employment or other activities with the University.
 Such activities may extend beyond University premises.
 For example, use of social media, field trips or excursions organised by the University, staff functions both during and after working hours and Workers attending conferences.